-Challenge 298 s one of those tops that turn onto their head when spinning.
+Challenge 298 s It is possible to make a spinning top with a metal paper clip.
+It is even possible to make one of those tops that turn onto their head when spinning.
 Can you find out how?

-The moment of inertia of a body depends on the shape of the body; usually, the angular momentum and the angular velocity do not point in the same direction.
+Challenge 299 s The moment of inertia of a body depends on the shape of the body; usually, the angular momentum and the angular velocity do not point in the same direction.
 Can you confirm this with an example?